 Instrumental tuition is also available and we currently offer recorder, brass, guitar, woodwind, voice and piano lessons.

 Special Educational Needs

 Killigrew Primary School and Nursery adopts a ‘whole school approach’ to Special Educational Needs (SEN) which involves all the staff adhering to a model of good practice.
-The staff are committed to identifying and providing for the needs of all children.
+Staff are committed to identifying and providing for the needs of all children.
 Inclusion is regarded as crucial to this policy.
-We aim to create an environment of equal opportunities for everyone, which encompasses those with statements of special need, those with less significant learning difficulties and children identified as being gifted or talented.
+We aim to create an environment of equal opportunities for everyone.

 Mrs. Davies and Mrs. Pita, the Special Educational Needs co-ordinators (SENCos) are responsible for the day-to-day operation of the school’s DSEN policy.
 They co-ordinate provision for pupils with DSEN and liaise with parents, staff and external agencies.